Seasonal Allergies in Babies and Toddlers – Causes & Treatment

 - If the presence of pollen seems to be substantially stronger in your area, make use of air-conditioners and install air filters to avoid pollen grains from entering your inner home atmosphere.

-Which Allergy Medicines Are Recommended for Babies and Toddlers?
+Which Allergy Medicines Are Recommended for Babies and Toddlers

 When it comes to seasonal allergies in babies, treatment methods usually focus on keeping the symptoms under control.
-Most of these medicines are available over the counter, while a few of them might be specifically prescribed by your doctor, in case the symptoms seem to be skewed to the extreme side.
+Most of these medicines are available over the counter, while a few of them might be specifically prescribed by your doctor in case the symptoms seem to be skewed to the extreme side.
 These are majorly common antihistamines or corticosteroids that counteract the bodily processes causing the symptoms and reduce them substantially.
-Extreme conditions require administration of strong anti-allergic injections, but infants are usually not given those.
+Extreme conditions require the administration of strong anti-allergic injections, but infants are usually not given those.

 Allergy Symptoms in Infants and Toddlers All Year Round